CrackedFinn/EgeHelper/README.md

-This python module helps you to convert int with base 2-10 to base 2-10
+This Python module helps you to convert int with base 2-10 to base 2-10